Worldwide Guide to Women in Leadership

 1963-80 Aleksandra Yakovlevna Ovchinnikova, Yakutia (Russia)

-1964-8?
-Chairperson of the Supreme Soviet Sukina Alas-Kyzy Alievna, Nakichevan (Azerbaijan/USSR)
+1964-90 Chairperson of the Supreme Soviet Sukina Abas-Kyzy Aliyeva, Nakichevan (Azerbaijan/USSR)

 1967-68 and 1971 Acting Chairperson of the Presidium of the Verkhovny Sovet Valentina Alekseyevna Klochkova, Belarus (Autonomous Soviet Republic in the USSR)

+First Secretary of the Postavy District Party Committee 1970-78, First Deputy Chairperson the Belarusian Cooperative Union 1978-80 and Vice-chairman of the Presidium of the Supreme Soviet of the BSSR 1974, and også deputy to the Supreme Soviet of the USSR.
 Acting on two occasions when the post of Chairperson of the presidium of the Supreme Soviet of Belarus was vacant - the post was equivalent to that of a President of the state - though power were vested in the First Secretary of the Communist Party.
+(In this text it is stated that she was Chairperson in 1974.
 She lived (1911-76)

 1976-77 Acting Chairperson of the Presidium of the Verkhovny Sovet Zinaida Mikhaylovna Bychkovskaya, Belarus (Autonomous Soviet Republic in the USSR)

-Vice-President ca. 1975-78, she was in charge on two occasions when the post of Chairperson of the presidium of the Supreme Soviet of Belarus was vacant - the post was equivalent to that of a President of the state - there was also a Chairperson of the parliament.
+A former worker in a spinning factory, she was Vice-President circa 1975-78, she was in charge on two occasions when the post of Chairperson of the presidium of the Supreme Soviet of Belarus was vacant - the post was equivalent to that of a President of the state - there was also a Chairperson of the parliament.
 She lived (1907-84).

 1978 Acting Chairperson of the Presidium of the Ülemnõukogu Meta Jangolenko-Vannas, Estonia (Autonomous Soviet Republic in the USSR)